 A note about participation in this Voter’s Guide:

 We did our best to contact every candidate and ask them to participate in this Voter’s Guide.
 In many cases, candidates had an email address or phone number listed with the Registrar of Voters.
 In cases where this was not available, we searched for a website or other manner of contacting them.
-Even with our best efforts, we were unable to reach more than 35 of the candidates for the selected offices.

 The Local Early Education Planning Council (LPC) is a collaborative association of representatives from the early care and education field, including parents, child care providers, businesses, and government.
 The Council brings together parents, community members, government representatives, and child care providers to assess local child care needs, set local priorities for use of state and federal funds, and affect public policy decisions regarding early education and before and after school programs.